Last updated: 08 October 2024

 2.2.1 Asset availability

-Inactive assets, without any market activity on a given day, are excluded from the Index for that day.
-This applies to all revenue streams, except for the Capacity Market (see section 4.2.5) - for which the revenues and capacity of all assets with active Capacity Market contracts are included.
+Assets with no recorded market activity on a given settlement day are considered inactive and excluded from the Index calculation for that day.
+This exclusion applies to all revenue streams except the Capacity Market (see section 4.2.5), where revenues and capacity from all assets with active Capacity Market contracts are always included.

 3. Revenue Components